pharmpy/pharmpy/docs/usage.rst

     path = 'tests/testdata/nonmem/pheno_real.mod'
     pheno = Model(path)

-The format is automatically detected:
+The API is automatically detected and used:

 .. doctest::
     :pyversion: > 3.6